Nissedal: History

 An ancient archeological monument from the Bronze Age, dating to 1800 BCE-500 BCE, can also be seen by Stolsvasslonene.
 It is a solar symbol of a sun wheel which is 40-centimeter in diameter.
 It can be reached by hiking the DNT trail between Uvdalen and Gautefall.
 It is likely an ancient symbol of fertility and possibly related to the nearby lake.

-Heigeitilen, a boundary marker on the border between the three parishes Tørdal, Nissedal and Treungen, was first mentioned in written sources in 1792.
+Heigeitilen, a boundary marker on the border between the three historic parishes of Tørdal, Nissedal, and Treungen, was first mentioned in written sources in 1792.
 It is likely an ancient marker and can be reached from the Heigeitilløypa trail (Heigeitilstien).
 It is a Milky Quartz mineral rock.

-The valley known as Uvdalen has been populated since the Stone Age.
+The Uvdalen valley has been populated since the Stone Age.
 Protected from the wind by the mountain Heitfjell, the area was likely inhabited for hundreds of years.
 Archeological surveys here have retrieved various artifacts from the Stone Age, including arrowheads and flint tools.
 The first written record of inhabitants in Uvdalen dates to 1574, while the last permanent inhabitants left the valley in 1910.
 The 1733 census indicates that Bjørn Alvson and his wife Torbjørg lived on a farm here with nine cows, 42 sheep, 16 goats, and two horses, among other animals.
 The 1865 census showed a total population of 24 in Uvdalen.
 Uvdalen was once home to one of the largest farms in Treungen.

 Reinsvasshytta by the lake Reinsvatn was built in 1900 by Amboritius Olsen Lindvig and was Gautefallheia's first cabin.

 In the 20th century, a number of dams were constructed at various lakes throughout Nissedal.
-Constructed by Sveinung Solli in 1900, the dam Bjønntjønndammen above Bjønntjønnfossen waterfall was in use until the 1960s.
+Constructed by Sveinung Solli in 1900, the dam Bjønntjønndammen above the Bjønntjønnfossen waterfall was in use until the 1960s.
 It is located by Bjønntjønn ("Bear Lake") in the valley known as Bjønntjønndalen.
 The dam by nearby Mjåvatn, Mjåvassdammen, was also constructed around the year 1900 and was in use until the late 1960s.
 Another dam was constructed by Holmevassosen at the lake Holmevatn at Kyrkjebygdheia in 1965.

 Economy

 Important industries in Nissedal are farming, forestry, fur farming, power supply and tourism.
 Forestry has been the most important industry in Nissedal since the 1600s.
 Berry collection was an important industry in the 1920s and 1930s, when berries were exported from Nissedal to Great Britain.

 In recent years, tourism and the construction of vacation homes have become an important industry and largely replaced the fur farming industry.
 There were 2200 vacation homes in Nissedal in 2016, compared to a permanent population of 1476 inhabitants.

 Hydropower remains an important industry in Nissedal.
 Aust-Agder Kraftverk has produced electricity here since 1919.
 Agder Energi has five stations in Treungen and Skagerak Energi has facilities in Fjone.

-Two grocery stores are located in Treungen, SPAR and Coop Prix.
+Two grocery stores are located in Treungen: SPAR and Coop Prix.